 An effective control environment alone will not provide reasonable assurance that any of the risks identified will be addressed and managed.
-An ineffective control environment, however, can undermine an issuer's controls, policies and procedures designed to address specific risks.
+An ineffective control environment, however, can undermine an issuer's controls, policies and procedures designed to address specific risks and create systemic problems which are difficult to resolve.